kosli-dev/jira-integration-example/README.md

 Make the scripts a little more streamlined and make it easy to just give a list of apps/environments and loop over them.

-There is no CLI command to get the Jira-issues from Kosli, so I have to use curl.

 I report the Jira issue and pull request on both the source and build flows.
 A link from the source trail to build trail would be nice.
 But for proper linking we need to let a trail event on one trail trigger also a trail event on the other trails that it